joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-shapes-using-built-in-methods.md

 In a Sprite or MovieClip object, the drawing content created with the `graphics` property always appears behind all child display objects that are contained by the object.
-Also, the `graphics` property content is not a separate display object so it does not appear in the list of a Sprite or MovieClip object’s children.
+Also, the `graphics` property content is not a separate display object so it does not appear in the list of a Sprite or MovieClip object's children.
 For example, the following Sprite object has a circle drawn with its `graphics` property, and it has a TextField object in its list of child display
 objects: